 Final Thoughts

 With ZEGOCLOUD Cloud Recording SDK, capturing and storing high-quality streaming video content is now hassle-free.
-By following our simple integration guide and utilizing the robust features of the SDK, you can create a seamless and immersive video recording experience for your app or website.
+By following our simple integration guide and utilizing the robust features of the SDK, you can create a seamless and immersive video streaming recording experience for your app or website.
 Sign up to start recording streaming video with ZEGO Cloud Recording SDK today!